Zariem/deep-profanity-filter/README.md

 	censorText, // replaces bad words in a text

 	// Bad Word Replacement Settings
-	WordReplacementMethod, // used to replace all except first and/or last character of bad words WordReplacementType, // used to replace bad words with grawlix (`&@!#`) or a repeated character
+	InputPreprocessMethod, // used to preprocess the input in the censorText(...) function WordReplacementMethod, // used to replace all except first and/or last character of bad words WordReplacementType, // used to replace bad words with grawlix (`&@!#`) or a repeated character